-Supply - Equipment that must be medically necessary for the medical Treatment or diagnosis of an Illness or injury or to improve functioning of a malformed body part.
+Supply - Equipment that must be Medically Necessary and Appropriate for the medical Treatment or diagnosis of an Illness or injury or to improve functioning of a malformed body part.
 Supplies are not reusable, and usually last for less than one (1) year.

 Supplies do not include such things as:

 - 1. alcohol swabs;

-- 2. cotton balls:
+- 2. cotton balls;

 - 3. incontinence liners/pads;

 - 4. Q-tips;

 - 5. adhesives; and,

 - 6. informational materials.